lmondada/dphil-thesis/content/03_compiler/03_graph_defs.md

 key to respecting any linearity constraints that values passed to `ifelse` might be subject to.
 By definition, all operations that use or define a value $v$ will be in the same region---in other words, values are only available within their defining region.
-This in effect implements "variable scoping", though note that in the `ifelse` example above, by introducing multiple code blocks within the child region of `ifelse`, we have created the possibility of invalid
-computations: a graph that uses the values of the `if` block in the `else` block would be a valid minIR graph.
-A better approach that scopes different code blocks and forbids this is proposed in the expanded example below.
+This in effect implements "variable scoping".
 With some imagination, this construction can easily be adapted to model loops, complex control flow graphs, or any other control flow structures.

 #### Why not plain branch statements?